UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 Introducing: Next-Gen UniFi Storage

-The UNAS 4 is Ubiquiti's upcoming desktop NAS with 4 bays, NVMe caching, and PoE+++ power — at an estimated $379.
-It is listed in the UI Store and expected to ship in Q1 2026.
+The UNAS 4 is Ubiquiti's desktop NAS with 4 bays, NVMe caching, and PoE+++ power — at $379.
+It launched in Q1 2026, sold out shortly after, and is back in stock as of July 2026.

 Key Features